julian-molina/Documentation/_includes/trading_system/next-phase-event.md

 <!--------------------------------------------- CONTENT starts -->

-The management of a trade is performed&mdash;by default&mdash;in sequential phases.
-Each phase may define a new formula (either for stop loss or take profit targets).
-To move from one phase to the next, a certain situation associated with the next phase event must be validated.
-When that happens, the next phase event is triggered and system shifts the focus to evaluate the formulas and the event corresponding to the following phase in the sequence.
+The management of a position is &mdash;by default&mdash;done in sequential phases, each phase with its formula.
+To move from one phase to the next, a situation you define must be validated.

+When that happens, the next phase event is triggered, the current phase is abandoned, and the next phase is activated.
+From that instant on, the system evaluates the formula corresponding to the next phase.

+The sequence of phases may be as long as the number of phases you choose to add and define.
+There may be unlimited numbers of phases.

+{% include note.html content="Events are triggered by situations, which are defined by conditions.
+Both are explained in the <a href='suite-situations-conditions-formulas'>situations, conditions, and formulas</a> page." %}

+{% include tip.html content="To set up a next phase event, add the node and define the situation that should trigger the event." %}

 <!--------------------------------------------- CONTENT ends -->